Unknown's avatar

 How come animals keep wandering into all my novels?

 Some of you know my life story, at least the abbreviated version.
 I was born and lived the early part of my life in the Midwest, Michigan and Indiana, to be precise.
-I know we had a dog in the family, but that was more my parent’s animal than mine, and somehow that creature stayed behind when we made the pilgrimage to California.
+I know we had a dog in the family, but that was more my parent’s animal than mine, and somehow, that creature stayed behind when we made the pilgrimage to California.

 I arrived in California just in time to spend my teenage years, the 1960s, in a rural agricultural area amid apricot and prune orchards, which has since transformed into an area for growing semiconductors known as Silicon Valley.